-- The course presents methods and experimental tools used in modern molecular genetics with emphasis on prokaryotes and eukaryotes. - The theoretical grounds of methods and their applications in research will be discussed. - The course also deals with the genome structure, stability, organization, and its expression. - To provide molecular mechanisms underlying mutations, detection of mutations and DNA damage and repair mechanisms - The course includes among others model systems, genetics behind complex diseases, identification of disease genes and different types of mutations. - It helps the students to explore genetic engineering techniques.
+- The course highlights the experimental tools used in modern molecular genetics with emphasis on prokaryotes and eukaryotes. - The course inculcates the basic application of metabolism in research. - The course also deals with the genome structure, stability, organization, and its expression. - To provide molecular mechanisms underlying mutations, detection of mutations and DNA damage and repair mechanisms - The course includes among others model systems, genetics behind complex diseases, identification of disease genes and different types of mutations. - It helps the students to explore genetic engineering techniques.

-- 1. This course allows the candidate to recollect the basics of molecular genetics and apply cognitive thinking to the application-oriented sectors of genetics. - 2.
-Students would be able to practically apply this knowledge in different sectors with possibilities ranging from the treatment of human diseases to the development of novel medicines. - 3.
-A thorough understanding of the process of translation and operons along with of recombination DNA. - 4.
-An in-depth study of mutagenesis and genetic analysis with gene mapping. - 5.
-Have conceptual knowledge about DNA as genetic material, enzymology, and replication strategies. - 6.
-Full understanding of all aspects of all-important techniques used for the study of biomolecules.
+COs Course Outcomes Blooms Level CO1 This course allows the candidate to recollect the basic history of Apply molecular genetics and apply cognitive thinking to the application- oriented sectors of genetics.
+CO2 Students would be able to practically apply this knowledge in different Apply of enzymes required in different sectors of molecular labs with possibilities ranging from the treatment of human diseases to the development of novel medicines CO3 A thorough understanding of the process of protein synthesis Understand and operons along with of recombination DNA.
+CO4 An in-depth knowledge of mutagenesis and genetic analysis with gene Apply mapping.
+CO5 Have conceptual knowledge about DNA as genetic material, Apply enzymology, and replication strategies.